kdpatters/spelling-bee/README.md

 # spelling-bee

-Finds solutions to the New York Times [Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee) game.
+Finds solutions to the New York Times' [Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee) game.

 ## What is the Spelling Bee game?